 Editor, Maisonneuve Press

 Writing—some of the books I have written, co-authored, or edited:

 To find one of these book in the library nearest you, click here.

 Interactions of Land, Ocean and Humans: A Global Perspective.
-2014. (in press) CRC Press, Boca Raton, FL.
+2014.
+CRC Press, Boca Raton, FL.
+332 pp.